charliedevs/conlang-dictionary/README.md

 - [ ] Update afterSignInUrl to fallbackUrl and forceUrl
 - [ ] Maybe create users table with data from clerk and tie it to the conlang table
   - [ ] Then pull user info from conlang table join instead of react query
-- [ ] Deal with double scroll bar when you shrink the window height (remove h-screen from layout?)
 - [x] dark mode
 - [ ] custom user primary colors